-What is Prolapse?
+What Is a Prolapse?

-It’s a condition in which one or more of the pelvic organs comes down or bulges into or out of the vagina, often with the sensation of ‘something coming down below’.
+Pelvic Organ Prolapse a condition in which one or more of the pelvic organs comes down or bulges into or out of the vagina, often with the sensation of ‘something coming down below’.
 The pelvic organs consist of the uterus, bowel and bladder.
 Pelvic organ prolapse occurs when the network of supporting tissues that holds these organs in their correct positions become weakened.

 - A heavy dragging feeling in the vagina or lower back.